Funeral Planning Checklist

 If you’ve made a funeral plan, put it in the same place as your important documents or give it to a loved one or trusted friend beforehand, so there will be no confusion.

-Your funeral plan should also include a list of people you want to be notified and their contact information.
+Your funeral plan should also include a list of people you want to be notified of and their contact information.

 Funeral Planning Guide: How to plan a funeral step by step